November 19, 2021

 9. Is a VA mortgage loan a good deal?

-For many borrowers, yes.
-The combination of no down payment and no PMI makes a VA mortgage loan an appealing way to get into a home without big up-front costs.
 However, it’s not necessarily a good deal for everyone.
-If you have the savings to make a 20 percent down payment on a house, you wouldn’t need to pay PMI in the first place—and if that’s the case, the VA funding fee is an extra expense.
-In this case, a traditional mortgage is most likely to be a better buy.
+If you have the savings to make a 20 percent down payment on a house, you wouldn’t have PMI with a conventional loan.
+And if that’s the case, the VA funding fee is an extra expense.
+So sometimes, a traditional mortgage can be a better buy.

-Before rushing into make a final decision, run the numbers.
-Take the time to compare rates and the costs associated with more traditional mortgages versus a VA mortgage with your lender—like PenFed.
+Before rushing in to make a final decision, run the numbers.
+Take the time to compare rates and the costs associated with conventional mortgage loans versus a VA mortgage with your lender.
 Then decide which type of mortgage is best for you.